SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/howto/bulk-update.md

 ---
 uid: help-en-selection-bulk-update
 title: Selection task bulk update
-description: Bulk update allows you to change details for a large group of contacts, activities, sales, projects, and more – all in just a few clicks.
+description: Bulk update allows you to change details for a large group of contacts, activities, sales, projects, and more.
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: selection
-so.topic: help
+keywords: selection, bulk update so.topic: howto
 language: en
 ---